wtarreau/cebtree/README.md

 - random lookups: ebtree > cebtree > lists
 - random deletion: lists > ebtree > cebtree
 - total purge: lists > ebtree > cebtree

+The tagged pointers permit the string lookup cost to remain low.
+Without tagged pointers (e.g. version 0.2), the string lookup cost becomes logN*strcmp() since a complete string needs to be compared at each layer (like in other non-radix trees).

 ## Limitations and future improvements